-Where you do not wish to use your own capital for the upfront capital expenditure associated with an energyefficiency project and are happy to take on traditional debt financing for the project, you can take out a loan.
-This can be from a bank, a finance provider or even the project supplier/installer, who may have a relationship with a specific finance provider.
+Where you do not wish to use your own capital for the upfront investment associated with an energy upgrade project and are happy to take on traditional debt financing for the project, you can take out a loan.
+This can be from a bank, a credit union, an alternative finance provider or even the project supplier/ installer, who may have a relationship with a finance provider.
 The loan provider may not fund 100% of the costs of a project and loans need to be paid back with commercial rates of interest.